iliazhav/opt1/README.md

 <b>"Optimization methods and calculus of variations"</b>

 The implementation of some one-dimensional optimization algorithms for unimodal functions on R_1.
+Python.

 Ilia Z.